 It is certainly possible to start using the cloud and find out that your infrastructure bill has, in fact, increased compared to what you were spending on your physical data center.
 There are a couple reasons this could happen:

-First, there are hidden costs in all infrastructure systems, and you may not be considering all the costs involved in running your own data center, while the monthly bill you get from your cloud provider makes the costs very clear.
+- There are hidden costs in all infrastructure systems, and you may not be considering all the costs involved in running your own data center, while the monthly bill you get from your cloud provider makes the costs very clear.
 The result?
 Sometimes you end up comparing apples to oranges, making the cloud solution appear more expensive than the on-premises one.

-Second, the costs of an on-premises infrastructure are mostly composed of capital expenditures (CapEx), while a cloud-based infrastructure usually comes out of operating expenses (OpEx).
+- The costs of an on-premises infrastructure are mostly composed of capital expenditures (CapEx), while a cloud-based infrastructure usually comes out of operating expenses (OpEx).
 Depending on how your business manages its books, CapEx may be easier to come by than OpEx, or vice versa.
 Understanding how paying for cloud-based infrastructures differs from an on-premises infrastructure, and making sure your company’s financial models support the distinctions, is critical to recognizing cloud cost improvements.

 For more on the topic of cloud costs, check out How to Calculate the Cost of a Cloud Migration.

 Teams looking at planning a cloud migration should familiarize themselves with topics like building modern applications using services and microservices, especially twelve-factor applications